mna/0value/posts/build a restful API with Martini.md

 With this out of the way, let's see how Martini is actually used.

-##
+## DRY Martini

 At the heart of the martini package is the `martini.Martini` type, which implements the `http.Handler` interface, so that it can be passed to `http.ListenAndServe()` like any stdlib handler.
 Another important notion is that martini uses a middleware-based approach - meaning that you can configure a list of functions to be called in a specific order before the actual route handler is executed.
-This is very useful to setup things like logging, authentication, session management, etc.
+This is very useful to setup things like logging, authentication, session management, etc., and it helps keep things [DRY][].

 The package provides the `martini.Classic()` function that creates an instance with sane defaults - common middleware like panic recovery, logging and static file support.
 This is great for a web site, but for an API, we don't care much about serving static pages, so we won't use the Classic Martini.